apigee/apigee-access/README.md

 cache, then an Error object will be set here.
 Otherwise this parameter will be set to "undefined".

 The second is the data retrieved, if any.
-It will be one of three values:
+It will be one of four values:

 * If a string was inserted, it will be a string.
 * If a Buffer was inserted, it will be a Buffer.
+* If an object was inserted, it will be a string containing the JSON version of the object as produced by "JSON.stringify".
 * If nothing was found, then it will be "undefined".

 ### Invalidating an Item